 E-mail: gaston dot sivori at oist dot jp

 Greetings, adventurer.
 Yond which endues thee h're, hast hath brought me h're too.
 I joined this Research Unit in September 2019 as a PhD student.
-My research interests are straight-forward: how is specificity achieved in pyramidal cells and what are the underlying mechanisms of the localized dendritic computation.
+My research interests are straight-forward: what kind of computations underlie conscious sensory perception and how internal brain states are updated with localized dendritic functions.

 As an Electronic Engineer and former bio-engineering researcher at UTN.BA, I modelled cardiovascular dynamics and worked on the assessment of cardiovascular disease in humans.
-Now, my interests have shifted to biologically-inspired models of neuronal circuits in the hopes of findings these answers.
+Now, my interests have shifted to biologically-inspired models of cortical circuits in the hopes of findings these answers.

 However, in my free time, I enjoy climbing walls, playing basketball, jamming jazz tunes, and roleplaying Dungeons & Dragons.